 - Bloody Mary’s: weekend brunch demands this classic cocktail and adding in some pickled okra brings a delightful new flavor.

-- Charcuterie Boards: bring some unique flavor to your next meat and cheese try by arranging some on the board.
+- Charcuterie Boards: this recipe for pickled okra is one of my favorites because of the many ways you can use it.
+My favorite way is to bring a unique flavor to meat and cheese trays by arranging some on the board.

 - Summer Side dish: no summer is complete without okra and just like pickles these can be enjoyed as is on the side.